vnh1968/ERH/README.md

 # ERH
-InDesign 2024 Enhansed Running Headers
+InDesign 2024 Enhanced Running Headers

 I'd like to experiment with writing a UXP script that puts paragraph numbers in running headings.
 There is a first working version of the script that is built on Windows 10, and it would be nice if someone tried to run it on macOS.